Yaronsohn/WinCert/README.md

 include and lib directories according to where you installed the DDK/WDK.

 ## Linking
-You will need to link with BCRYPT.LIB when building you project for user mode and cng.lib when building for kernel mode.
+You will need to link with BCRYPT.LIB when building you project for user mode and CNG.LIB when building for kernel mode.

 If you build a user mode executable/DLL, you will also need NTDLL.LIB (available from the DDK/WDK).